Clinica Doctor Balcangiu-Stroescu

 Soy (tofu) is a complete plant protein and a very good alternative to meat.

-How do we integrate them correctly?
+How to integrate them correctly?

 Simple examples:

-• egg + vegetables
+• egg + vegetables + whole grain bread

-• fish + salad
+• fish + salad + brown rice

-• Greek yogurt + seeds
+• Greek yogurt + seeds + oat flakes

-• lentils + brown rice
+• lentils + brown rice + tomato sauce

 What should we know about protein powders?

-• not to exceed daily requirements
+• - not exceed daily requirements

-• to avoid unnecessary amino acid supplementation
+• - avoid unnecessary amino acid supplementation

 Conclusion